-Enjoy art through experimentation and exploration.
-Create individualized projects using clay, chalk, collage, water color, oil pastels, pen, pencil, and objects found in nature.
+This course will encourage adult learners with disabilities to enjoy art through experimentation and exploration.
+Create individualized projects using clay, chalk, collage, water-color, oil pastels, pen, pencil, and objects found in nature.
 Learn about different materials, gain experience by exploring, and enjoy the process of creating unique art.
 This course is designed for adult learners with disabilities.